 After raising $1.3 million from a group of international investors in 2016, the company raised an additional $8 million in 2018 from a team of investors that included global payments giant Stripe and Visa.

 Anna Phosa with pigs on her large-scale integrated pig farm

-With a population that is expected to double in size to over 2 billion people, Africa will have the fastest growing population in the world over the next 30 years.
+With a population that is expected to double in size to over 2 billion people by 2050, Africa will have the fastest growing population in the world over the next 30 years.